Maggie Valley, NC Demographics

 A map of Maggie Valley's Population by Race

-Of the 776 places in North Carolina, Maggie Valley is the 343rd most populous.
+Maggie Valley is ranked the 334th most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Maggie Valley was ranked the 343rd most populous place in the 2020 Census.

 Maggie Valley's White Population